 To start things off, let’s first focus on the burning question at hand - is Binance available in the US?

 Latest Deal Active Right Now:

 Huobi Black Friday & Cyber Monday 2023 period offers great bonus for new users - sign up & earn up to $300 + 40 DOGE bonus!

 Yes and no. Allow me to explain.

-If you’re looking to use the main, original Binance exchange in the United States of America, you will NOT be able to do so.
+If you’re looking to use the main, original Binance exchange in the United States of America, you will NOT be able to do so if you are a US resident.
 The Binance platform isn’t available to be reached from within the country - even if you manage to somehow register and trade on the exchange, you’ll face multiple issues when you want to withdraw your assets, and have to talk to your US-based bank about the matter.

 Now, naturally, your next question is probably “why?” - specifically, “why can’t I use Binance in the US?”.
 Well, as I’ve mentioned multiple times in my dedicated Binance.US review, it all really boils down to regulations.